DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-04-She_knows_something_we_dont.md

 Jason felt RAE's presence steady in his mind. *Together,* she reminded him.

-**Together,** he agreed.
+*Together,* he agreed.

 Elyra was already drawing symbols in chalk on the floor.
 "Sit here.
 Lina, Milo—back against the wall.
 And Jason?
-If at any point this becomes too much, say Red.
+If at any point this becomes too much, you tell me.
 I may be bitter, but I'm not interested in creating more casualties."

 "Understood."